angelidito/42/Cursus/Circle3/Philosophers/Readme.md

     - `timestamp_in_ms X is thinking`
     - `timestamp_in_ms X died`
   - Displayed state messages shouldn't be mixed up with another messages.
-  - Death announcements should be displayed in the next 10 ms after the death.
+  - **Death announcements should be displayed in the next 10 ms after the death**.

 - Program:
   - Must not have any **data races**